Michael-S/How-To--Robust-Mail-Server-With-Anti-SPAM-Configuration/HowTo.md

 <a href="https://skrilnetz.net/wp-content/uploads/2014/06/geFtQf91.png"><img class="alignnone size-medium wp-image-140" src="https://skrilnetz.net/wp-content/uploads/2014/06/geFtQf91-600x211.png" alt="geFtQf9" width="600" height="211" /></a>

-(There is a 'dot' after the domain name)
+(There is a 'dot' after the domain name.)

+### Setting up the AAAA record

+(These are the A records for IPv6 addresses.
+There is also a 'dot' after the domain name.)
+If you have an IPv6 address on your server, you have to add these too.
+Just like A records, you want @ and your full IPv6 address and then mail.yourdomain.com. and your full IPv6 address.
+Also just like the A records, you should have three entries: @ and yourdomain.com. and mail.yourdomain.com.

 ### Setting up the MX record